SonderMindOrg/uvize.github.io/style-guide/text-styles.md

 # Text Styles

-The web app primarily uses the **Helvetica Neue** typeface in regular, light, and bold variations.
+The web app primarily uses the **Helvetica Neue** typeface in *regular*, *light*, and *bold* variations.

-Through the recent brand update the **Lato** Typeface has  been introduced in regular, bold, and black variations.
+Through the recent brand update the **Lato** Typeface has  been introduced in *regular*, *bold*, and *black variations*.
 Marketing sites and some web app content uses these styles which can be applied by nesting content in an element with the `.marketing-site-wrapper` class.

+Check the <a href="brand-elements.html">Brand Elements Page</a> for info on downloading these fonts.

 ### Headings